 1897: Kipling moved to the Grange in Rottingdean in Sussex.

 1899: Death of his daughter Josephine on a visit to the United States.

-1902: Bought house called Bateman’s at Burwash, Sussex, which was his home until his death.
+1902: The Kipling’s bought a house called Bateman’s at Burwash, Sussex, which was his home until his death.

 1906: Publication of “Puck of Pook’s Hill”.

-1907: Rudyard Kipling awarded the Nobel Prize for Literature.
+1907: Rudyard Kipling is awarded the Nobel Prize for Literature.

 1914: The War Propaganda Bureau arranged for Kipling to make a visit to Britain’s army camps to increase morale.